AlexandreMorinvil/kaggle-titanic/README.md

 ## Solution

-After this first round of experimenting in the exploratory draft phase, I started anew, equipped with my newly acquired knowledge from the first attempt and I created another solution, in the "solution" Jupyter Notebook, that was meant to be more comprehensive and go one step further in the optimization of the predictions.
+After this first round of experimenting in the exploratory draft phase, I started anew, equipped with my newly acquired knowledge from the first attempt and I created another solution, in the `solution.ipynb` Jupyter Notebook, that was meant to be a more comprehensive and go one step further in the optimization of the predictions.

 Along with some of the strategies of the exploratory draft, some of the new strategies used were :